Focus on the California Coast

 The wines that gained press attention for Pax Wine Cellars turned out to be the big hoofed work horse wines with higher intensity and higher alcohol.
 The range of offerings, however, generated some confusion among consumers that would come in expecting each of the wines to offer similar expression–those from the rim of the coast were sometimes taken by the bigger bodied wine lovers to be green.
 So, to offer greater brand clarity, Mahle started Wind Gap with the intention of carrying those leaner bottlings from the edge of the coast under the new label.
 Soon after initiating the beginnings of Wind Gap, changes occurred in the original winery partnership at Pax Wine Cellars, leading to Mahle’s attention diving full-time into his newer label, and its expansion beyond Syrah.

 Wind Gap Wines arise from a focus on site expression, and the commitment to letting more delicate techniques provide a view into this portion of California.
 In thinking about the idea of California wine, and the oft referenced perception of more fruit focused, large bodied wines, Mahle turns again to France as a counter-example.
 “No one would say Languedoc wines should taste like Rhone or Bordeaux.
-California is much larger, a very big place [larger than France],” Mahle remarks, “so why can’t we have wines as varied?”
+California is much larger, a very big place [larger than those regions in France],” Mahle remarks, “so why can’t we have wines as varied?”

 Two old vine bottlings showcase well-established plantings found in Sonoma County.
 The old vine Mourvedre draws fruit from vines planted in the 1880s at the Bedrock Vineyard of Sonoma Valley.
 The wine is impressively expressive while light in presentation.
 It’s a good, enjoyable wine.
 “The Mourvedre is fun to drink.
 I like to have fun.”
 Mahle remarks.